 The Gekigangar III OVA sees Akito, Yurika, and a couple of the other characters going to a movie theater to see a Gekigangar III movie.
 The first bit of the OVA puts together all the pieces of footage of the series that was shown as Akito watched them in Martian Successor Nadesico.
 The rest of the OVA shows one of the stories from the Gekigangar franchise.
 This OVA isn’t bad for what it is, but I would recommend watching this in between the Martian Successor Nadesico television series and the movie.
 Not only does it fit there for the series chronology, but the OVA was released in Japan before the movie was.

-When it comes to the DVD set itself, there’s a least one bonus feature on each disc.
+When it comes to the DVD set itself, there’s at least one bonus feature on each disc.
 The first disc contains the Textless Opening and a couple of Nozomi Entertainment trailers, while the second disc contains the Textless Closing and a couple of Nozomi Entertainment trailers.
-Discs 3 through 5 just have Nozomi Entertainment trailers on them.
+Discs Three through Five just have Nozomi Entertainment trailers on them.

 Disc Six includes bonus features that are connected to the Martian Successor Nadesico movie.
 The first is the music video for “Dearest” by Yumi Matsuzawa, which was the theme song for the film.
 The song isn’t too bad, although it’s a little on the long side.
 Unfortunately, the music video is so uninteresting that it makes the song feel longer than it really is.
 There’s a promotional video for the “Dearest” single, a pre-release trailer for the film, other trailers for the film, and two trailers for Nozomi Entertainment releases.